samuelebortolotti/neural-prnu-extractor/README.rst

 For the development phase, the Makefile provides an automatic method to create a virtual environment.

-If you want to a virtual environment for the project you can run the following commands:
+If you want a virtual environment for the project, you can run the following commands:

 .. code-block:: shell